 It was in the works for months, and Chase and United clearly hope this card will fill the gap in the mid-tier co-branded airline credit card space – similar to the Delta SkyMiles® American Express Platinum Card.
 It won’t be the cheapest card in the United card portfolio, and it won’t be the most expensive.
-And with this new offer to earn 80,000 miles, it is certainly worth your attention.

 Read on for a full breakdown of what you get with the United Quest Card.